Security

 - External communication capability — Tools that can send data outside (Slack messages, code execution with internet, etc.)

-When all three are present, a malicious email could potentially instruct your workflow to read private data and send it externally.
+When all three are present, a malicious email could potentially instruct your routine to read private data and send it externally.

 How Town protects you

-- “Always allow safe actions” only auto-approves tools that can’t share data externally when chatting with your assistant or running workflows that meet the trifecta.
+- “Always allow safe actions” only auto-approves tools that can’t share data externally when chatting with your assistant or running routines that meet the trifecta.

 - You can tell your assistant to require your approval before it shares data externally, giving you a chance to review and block if needed.

-- Your assistant will warn you if you try to create a workflow that may unintentionally share sensitive data.
-However, you can work with it to create a workflow that meets your needs but also protects your data.
+- Your assistant will warn you if you try to create a routine that may unintentionally share sensitive data.
+However, you can work with it to create a routine that meets your needs but also protects your data.

 In “Allow all actions” mode, you’ve explicitly accepted full autonomous operation.
-The trifecta protection doesn’t apply because you’ve chosen to trust the workflow completely.
+The trifecta protection doesn’t apply because you’ve chosen to trust the routine completely.

 External communication tools